-This page is designed to assist you in navigating the Department of Infrastructure and Transport Website.
+This page is designed to assist you in navigating the Department of Infrastructure and Regional Development Website.

 The Department Web site is predominantly text-based and optimized for viewing at 1024 x 768 resolution with at least 256 colours (every effort is made to ensure legibility at 1024 x 768 resolution).

 For more information on the features of the Department's homepage, please select an area from the image above.

 From the Department's homepage you can either use the structured links to browse through our site, or you can use the sitemap or search engine to assist in locating information.
 The information of the Department is arranged in broad subject areas, with lists of Related Links on the right-hand side of information pages, and a list of Top Requests for the subject on the right-hand side of the index pages for each subject area.
 Links to recent news and issues relating to the Department can be found on the home page.

 Contact details for the Department are provided through the Government Online Directory, and also on our Contact Us page listed under Utilites at the foot of each page.

 The Navigation Area allows you to browse through the site by dividing it into collections of related information.
 It provides a home page for the selected collection with links to news items, programs, grants, services and so forth, as appropriate for that area.